 - If you have specific questions about particular data, you can contact firstname.lastname@example.org.

 Beyond these existing practices, we are doing the following to meet additional needs of the GDPR:

-- We are reviewing our contracts with third party vendors to make sure that they are compliant with the GDPR.
+- We reviewed our contracts with third party vendors to make sure that they are compliant with the GDPR.

 - We delivered GDPR-focused security training to Seesaw employees.

 - We strengthened our procedures for data subject access requests, deletion requests, and government access requests.

 - We appointed a Data Protection Officer.

 - We implemented a Data Protection Impact Assessment process.

 Get more details about how Seesaw helps keep student data safe today here.

 No, the GDPR does not require storage of personal data in the EU.
 The GDPR does have specific requirements regarding the transfer of data out of the EU, but these requirements are similar to existing EU law, which Seesaw complies with.